 Cover FX Powder Foundation (N25) – Angels playing magical harpy music descend from the sky, floating down on colorful unicorns and then there was Cover FX.
 I had a fellow blogger recommend Cover FX products and I have to say OMG, love, love, love!
 This product line is vegan, cruelty free, and free from the inflammatory 5 (parabens?
 Ick!).
 This product goes on smooth and you don’t even notice it’s there.
 I use it as a setting powder over my concealer and all over as a minimal foundation.

 Tarte Amazonian Clay 12 Hour Blush (risque) – It’s blush.
 Simple as that.
+It does it’s job without irritating my skin.
 I put a small amount on each cheek and there it stays for the rest of the day.
 No crazy reactions and IT STAYS PUT.

 Cover FX The Perfect Light Highlighting Powder (Sunlight) – You know, this product is rather perfect.
 While I don’t use the fancy fan brush that the stylist at Sephora used, I find that even the random foundation brush I happen to have does the trick.
 And well, swiping some on using your fingers works wonderfully too.
 This product gives you that extra little something to highlight your cheekbones.
 If there’s one thing to remove from this routine, this could go.